 In 1976 Julia Child wrote an essay for Architectural Digest about her home in Cambridge, Massachusetts.
 In it she called her kitchen "the beating heart and social center of the household ... both practical and beautiful, a working laboratory as well as a living and dining room."
 Sounds so lovely, right?

 We — as her humble servants, now and forever — can't get enough of her kitchen either.
 Over the years Julia's famous pegboard has gotten a lot of attention, but there's so much to learn from the rest of the kitchen, too!
-From how she set it up and the amazing way she labeled her utensil crocks, to the copycat paint color we found for those iconic blue-green cabinets, here are five other things to know about Julia Child's kitchen.
+From how she set it up to the amazing way she labeled her utensil crocks to the copycat paint color we found for those iconic blue-green cabinets, here are five other things to take away from Julia Child's kitchen.

 1. It's okay not to be a minimalist.

 In general, we're big believers in decluttering.
 We believe that counters should be clear-ish and that there are plenty of good reasons to pare down your kitchen belongings.

 But if you're Julia Child, to that you say ... um, no.

 Julia was a total kitchen maximalist.
 Throughout her cooking career she was an unabashed collector of any smart kitchen tool, gadget, and small appliance that made cooking easier and more accessible (some of which she championed right as they hit the market, like the food processor).
 Rayna Green, the curator of the Julia Child exhibit at The Smithsonian, told The Litchfield County Times in 2010 that Julia "was a gadget freak and a knife freak, as she put it.
 She never met a knife she didn't like."

 So if you've always inclined to stocking up rather than paring down in the kitchen, you're in good company!
 The key to this, though, is what happens next.

 2. If you love kitchen gadgets, great — just have a clear system for organizing them!